ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

 - `I` - `identity matrix`
 - `P` - `basis matrix` - `projection matrix`
   - basis of rotation or projection
-  - useful for finding closest approximation of n dimensional \bar{b} on a plane defined by < n vectors when the point does not lie on the plane (isnt in the column space (space spanned by the columns))
+  - useful for finding closest approximation of n dimensional \bar{b} on a plane defined by < n vectors *when the point does not lie on the plane*
+    - (isnt in the column space (space spanned by the columns))
   - $P = A(A^T A)^{-1} A^T$ - note this is the left-inverse
+    - also note that we use the real values of A, after finding which cols are the basis cols
+    - do NOT use the RREF format column literal values
   - $\bar{b}' = A\bar{x} = P\bar{b}  $
   - also, P = QQ^T in context of QR decomp, where A = QR
   - the `projection matrix` P *only* depends on the vector space spanned by the columns of A